qiboteam/qibolab/doc/source/tutorials/emulator.rst

 and how to use it in Qibolab.
 To setup a platform we first recommend to have a look at :ref:`tutorial_platform`.

-We are now going to explain a few differences which are necessary to build an emulation platform.
+We are now going to explain a few distinctive features/elements of an emulation platform.
 All parameters related to the Hamiltonian to be simulated are coded directly in the JSON file under the section ``configs``.
 Here is an example